 During the placement our students put into practice in real working situations what they have learned in theory .
 This is a very advantageous set-up for student and employer alike: as the placement lasts for a semester, the student can integrate into the work environment, and if the student is successful, they can continue their cooperation afterwards without any problems.
 It is also very common for students graduating from IBS to receive a job at their placement company, meaning that many of the students on our undergraduate programmes graduate with a stable position already waiting for them.

 Most importantly, students graduating from IBS are not start-up graduates in the field of work, since they already have at least one semester of work experience behind them.
 It is no wonder that 70% of our graduates find a job within three months of their graduation, and 22% within 6 months, with very good salaries, and in fields which match their qualifications and interests.

 Searching for and finding a professional placement position is the task of the student; however, IBS can and does offer effective assistance.
-Our career office has a network of about 300 partner companies, and these companies are committed to accepting our students.
+Our career office has a network of prestigious partner companies, and these companies are committed to accepting our students.
 It is common for our alumni who graduated a few years ago and by now have achieved leading positions to offer positions to present IBS students.

 Prior to the placement period we offer training, career counselling and resume and cover letter writing exercises to help students who apply to several positions that they have found through IBS or by themselves.

 In the last 20 years experience has shown that our students have a significant competitive advantage in the labour market due to their superior language, IT, teamwork, presentation and other skills.